tenfyzhong/CompleteParameter.vim/README.md

 # Supported
 The cell mark `x` means the completion engine has supported the language by itself.
 Of course, you must install the completion engine for the language follow its document.
-The plugin name in the cell was support with the completion engine.
+The plugin in the cell was supported with the completion engine.

 |                | [YouCompleteMe][]           | [deoplete][]                | [neocomplete][]             | [completor][] | [clang_complete][] |
 |----------------|-----------------------------|-----------------------------|-----------------------------|---------------|--------------------|